apache/hudi/website/versioned_docs/version-0.9.0/query_engine_setup.md

 known performance limitations with very large tables, which has been since fixed on PrestoDB.
 We are working on replicating the same fixes on Trino as well.
 :::

-To query Hudi tables on Trino, please place the `hudi-presto-bundle` jar into the Hive connector installation `<trino_install>/plugin/hive-hadoop2`.
+To query Hudi tables on Trino, please place the `hudi-trino-bundle` jar into the Hive connector installation `<trino_install>/plugin/hive-hadoop2`.

 ## Hive